Hey everybody, and welcome to another PT Pioneer article.

 We live in a time where our health and our sense of how to maintain it are more challenging than ever before.

-People need guidance and advice on how to improve their health in the face of it all.
+People need guidance and advice on improving their health in the face of it all.

-For instance, the food we have the most access to is also the most damaging to general health.
+For instance, the food we access most is also the most damaging to general health.

 This, along with our sedentary, indoor lifestyles, has led to a sharp decline in the general ability to remain healthy naturally.